Albert Einstein's Unified Field Theory

 After realising light can bend in a gravitational field, Einstein became seriously perplexed by this unmistakable connection between the electromagnetic field and the gravitational field, although far more so for himself than for Eddington or any other physicist at the time or since.

 After much careful thinking and some sleepless nights, Einstein eventually made the decision to see light as ordinary matter.
 At first this doesn't seem all that radical to the physicist.
 Well, to be truthful, there is a reason in Einstein's thinking to look at light along this line.
-This is the thing.
-It doesn't matter if you replace light with any other form of ordinary matter, it would make no difference.
-The same gravitational and ordinary matter effect would exist (i.e., both light bending and the ability to move uncharged matter), and there is no way to discern a difference in this "gravitational" effect.
-The same is true when light is used in the presence of a gravitational field.
-Light is influenced by the gravitational field.
-For all intent, the light is behaving like ordinary matter.
-But why?
-What is in the light to affect the gravitational field, and for the gravitational field to affect light?
+Because if you replace light with any other form of ordinary matter, it would make no difference.
+The same gravitational and ordinary matter effects would exist (i.e., both light bending and the ability to move uncharged matter), and there is no way to discern a difference in this "gravitational" effect.
+Light is influenced by the gravitational field just as surely as a tennis ball is.
+But why should it behave like ordinary matter?
+Or more importantly, what is in the light to affect the gravitational field, and for the gravitational field to affect light?

-It is from this humble beginnings that he formulated the most ambitious mathematical theory ever devised in science: The Unified Field Theory.
+It is from these humble beginnings that he formulated the most ambitious mathematical theory ever devised in science: the Unified Field Theory.

 But did Einstein fail to complete his work?
 A rather pertinent question to ask considering how many scientists are willing to vouch for this possibility.

 Well, in 1924, Albert Einstein completed the essential aspects of his unification work.
 After further refinements, the fully completed version was published in 1929 (you can download the paper from the link below, together with a simplified presentation of the theory by Professor Tullio Levi-Civita).
 So yes, he did finish his work.
-Since then, Einstein remained confident throughout his life that what he achieved was indeed correct and that all he needed was a mathematical solution derived from the unified field equations for a new special case that can be applied to reality and reveal through experimental testing to be true and so prove the validity of his idea behind his final scientific masterpiece.
+Since then, Einstein has remained confident throughout his life that what he achieved was indeed correct and that all he needed was a mathematical solution derived from the unified field equations for a new special case that can be applied to reality and revealed through experimental testing to be true, thus proving the validity of his idea behind his final scientific masterpiece.

-Or perhaps the real question we need to ask is, do we need the gravitational field to explain the gravitational effects seen in light and other ordinary matter?
-What if the gravitational field never existed?
+But what if the gravitational field never existed?
 What then?
 Can we use another field to explain the same effects in a different way?
-A kind of new picture of how the universe really hangs together.
-Now that has to be a radical idea to consider in physics today.
+A kind of new picture of how the universe really hangs together, and this time we use this field as a pushing force rather than a pulling force.